From Bose glass to many-body localization in a one-dimensional disordered Bose gas: Finite-temperature flow and phase diagram

 In the regime $T\gg T_x$, the quantum-classical crossover occurs before disorder effects become significant, and the disorder scale $\kdis$ is primarily controlled by thermal fluctuations.
 One can then estimate $T_g$ from the classical flow equations~(\ref{eqcl}).
 To one-loop order, \beq \dt \tilde\Delta_{1,k} = - \left( 3 - \frac{4}{\pi} \bar l_1(0) \tilde t_k \right) \tilde\Delta_{1,k} , \eeq i.e. \beq \tilde\Delta_{1,k} = \tilde\Delta_{1,\Lambda} \exp\left[ 3\ln\left(\frac{\Lambda}{k}\right) - \frac{4T\bar l_1(0)}{\pi Z_x k} \right] , \eeq so that $\tilde\Delta_{1,k}$ reaches a maximum at $\kmax$, defined by $\bar l_1(0)\tilde t_{\kmax}=3\pi/4$.
 An explicit expression of the crossover temperature $T_g$, defined by the criterion $\tilde\Delta_{1,\kmax}=\alpha\tilde\Delta^*_1$ and $\kmax=k_f$ [Eq.~(\ref{Tgdef})], can be obtained by noting that $k_f\simeq k_T$ (the numerical solution of the flow equations gives $k_T/k_f\simeq 0.408$).
 This gives \beq T_g \sim \frac{3v\Lambda}{4K\bar l_1(0)} \left( \frac{\tilde\Delta_{1,\Lambda}}{\alpha\tilde\Delta_1^* e^3} \right)^{1/3} . \eeq The $1/K$ divergence as $K\to 0$ is consistent with the numerical result shown in Fig.~\ref{fig_TgTx_W30}.

 The finite-temperature crossover diagram has been studied by Glatz and Nattermann~\cite{Glatz02,Glatz04} using the one-loop RG equations.
-In the normal-fluid phase, they identified three distinct regimes that are similar to the three regimes discussed above.
-However, the boundaries between these regimes differ from our findings.
-Notably, in the small-$K$ limit, they do not obtain the $1/K$ dependence of $T_g$, and their estimated crossover temperature $T_x$ vanishes as $K\to 0$, in contrast with our results.
+In the normal-fluid phase, by comparing characteristic length scales, they identified three distinct regimes that are similar to the three regimes discussed above.
+However, the importance of the zero-temperature localized fixed point for the finite-temperature properties cannot be fully understood from the perturbative approach.